Welcome to today's edition of the Rush 24-7 podcast.

 Vice President Cheney hears harsh criticism for choosing Fox News rather than facing the music in David Gregory in a press conference.

-You will hear Secretary of State Rice hears harsh criticism for Middle East issues from Republican Senators as well as Democrats running for president.
+You will hear Secretary of State Rice hears harsh criticism for Middle East issues from Republican senators as well as Democrats running for president.

-Now, obviously, those four lead stories are so far down the priority order of important news, news that affects the country that affects our world.
+Now, obviously, those four lead stories are so far down the priority order of important news, news that affects the country, that affects our world.

-Um they I mean, kitchen table issues, news priorities are total out of totally out of whack.
+News priorities are totally out of whack.

-Their priorities are so out of whack, that's what the news is.
+Their priorities are so out of whack.

 The Iran problem has gone from worse to one step closer to high noon.

-The French of all people are saying we've had it.
+The French, of all people, are saying we've had it.

 No more.

-We uh we we we have had the uh economy.
+We have had the economy.

 Here's another thing.

-Homeland Security sweating out a patriot law extension, Patriot Act, and um the Iraq war is still being held captive to liberal power ambitions, all those senators grilling Condoleezza Rice, uh running for president, Biden, Hegel, Kerry, Allen, fine gold.
+All those senators grilling Condoleezza Rice, running for president, Biden, Hegel, Kerry, Allen, fine gold.

-It's we know it's not the money, and we know it's not the respect.
+We know it's not the money, and we know it's not the respect.

 What makes a public servant be a public servant?

-They can lose a leg, they're still positive about the war, about the future, lose an arm.
+They're still positive about the war, about the future, lose an arm.

 Can I get back to continue the mission?

-Uh they march to a different drummer out there, folks.
+These denigrated public servants and our troops, they march to a different drummer out there, folks.

 The one that has the spirit of 76.

-It's um it's an amazing thing to to behold.
+It's an amazing thing to behold.

-Twenty-seven percent of the American people believe that the recent hunting accident involving Dick Cheney raises serious questions about his ability to serve as vice president, but twice as many.
+27% of the American people believe that the recent hunting accident involving Dick Cheney raises serious questions about his ability to serve as vice president, but twice as many, 57%, say, it's just one of those very embarrassing things happens to all of us, no big deal.

 57% say no big deal.